 Wow!
-There were two ebony eyes peeking at me through the light golden grasses along with the strikingly marked face of an American Badger (Taxidea taxus)!
+There were two ebony eyes peeking at me through the light golden grasses along with the strikingly marked face of an American Badger!

-When we did back up to try to get a better view of the Badger we realized there was no way to avoid having some of the grass in front of the Badger.
+When I get a better view of the Badger I realized there was no way to avoid having some of the grass in front of the Badger.
 I really wish the one slender grass stalk didn’t go across the corner of the Badger’s face, nose and eye in this frame.

 The Badger did stand up a little higher plus I raised the window up so I got a slightly better angle when I took this frame but there were still some grass stems in the way.
 Hopefully I will have many more opportunities with these handsome mammals where I won’t have obstructions in the way.

 Still; I was tickled to have this Badger within close range for a few moments before it went back down into its burrow.

 I have learned that even when I have a great subject in front of me to always try to pay attention to what is outside my viewfinder and because I do I have seen and photographed some gems I might have missed if I only looked through my cameras viewfinder.

 Paying attention pays off big when curious American Badger shows up and hangs around for a little while in southwestern Montana.